 There are a number of health implications that can come with sitting for long periods of time, Campbell says.
 If you spend most of your day sitting, try to get up as often as possible to stretch your legs, even if it means putting a reminder in your calendar every day.

 3. Eat colorful food

 In addition to maintaining a healthy weight, Kennedy says it’s important a diet has fruits and vegetables rich in color.
 Colorful produce is filled with phytonutrients, which can boost your immune system and help your body with recovery after treatment or surgery.
-Try recipes like this Green Pizza or Roasted Salmon with Cranberry-Mustard Sauce.

 4. Limit alcohol consumption